Takeaways: Election denier wins, bad behavior dooms Cawthorn

 Even in Trump’s Republican Party, there are limits.

-Rep. Madison Cawthorn, the youngest member of Congress, was ousted from office on Tuesday by state Sen. Chuck Edwards after a rocky first term filled with salacious headlines and scandals.
+Rep. Cawthorn, the youngest member of Congress, was ousted from office on Tuesday by state Sen. Chuck Edwards after a rocky first term filled with salacious headlines and scandals.
 The young congressman, who uses a wheelchair after a car accident, became a media sensation when he first won a House seat at age 25, but he may have gotten singed under the spotlight.

 Cawthorn last month was cited for carrying a handgun through an airport security checkpoint — his second such citation.
 In March, he was cited for driving with a revoked license after being stopped for speeding twice.
 He angered local Republicans by choosing to run in a different district after new congressional maps were drawn this year, then coming back to his original district when litigation shifted the lines again.
 And, most notoriously, Cawthorn insinuated that Washington Republicans had invited him to at least one cocaine-fueled orgy.